 Our experience has taught us that the benefits of integrated care extend to every stage of a woman’s life.
 Whether it’s endometriosis, pregnancy or menopause, we don’t just manage the condition – we treat the whole person.
 For cancer patients especially, this holistic Survivorship model is considered best practice and has been shown to improve quality of life.

-The WOMEN Centre is Perth’s leading multidisciplinary private centre for women’s health.
-Our medical specialists and allied health professionals provide a truly collaborative approach to patient care in order to ensure the best outcome possible and patients regaining their quality of life after treatment.
+Our medical specialists and allied health professionals take a truly collaborative and integrated approach to patient care in order to ensure the best outcome possible and patients regaining their quality of life after treatment.

 Referral may be faxed, e-mailed or submitted through this website.

 All referrals are personally reviewed and triaged by our doctors or allied health professionals, where relevant and appropriate.

 We believe in and advocate medical research that leads to improvement in treatment, health outcome and quality of life for patients.

 Our medical specialists and allied health professionals are actively involved in research and have published peer-reviewed research papers and presented at regional and national conferences.